 With banking and budgeting tools like direct deposit, Goals, and Expenses, automating your finances has never been easier.
 But it’s important to not completely ‘set and forget’ your financial life—because from time to time, your automated moves might not happen as planned.

-In most cases, Simple doesn’t charge fees.
-But other financial entities might.
+Other financial entities might charge fees.
 An account buffer can protect you and your bank account from any hiccups, which can come in the form of late fees and bounced payments.

 For example, there might be a delay in your direct deposit due to a holiday, which then causes you to not be able to make a full rent payment.
 Your landlord then charges a hefty $50 fee.
 Even if you are able to pay the full balance the next day, you’ll still see the fee come out of your account balance.
 Bummer!